 Loan Repayment: Loan repayment terms are negotiated between the applicant and the business and are approved by DEED.
-If state funds are used, the unit of government may keep the first \$100,000 of principal repayment and all accrued interest to reuse on future economic development projects.
+If state funds are used, the unit of government may keep up to 20% but not more than \$100,000 of principal repayment and all accrued interest to reuse on future economic development projects.
 Where federal money is the source of the grant, all repayment proceeds may be kept by the unit of government for use in future economic development activities.